tochoromero/aurelia-bootstrap/README.md

 This is a work in progress.
-The code is on a usable state, but the documentation is still missing.
+The code is on a usable state, but the documentation is not complete yet.

-I hope that have the documentation up very soon.
+You find the documentation [here](https://tochoromero.github.io/aurelia-bootstrap/) .